 5. Zoho Projects

-Apart from its key feature, Zoho Projects also acts an internal social network, allowing users to post statuses which are accessible on other’s feeds.
+Apart from its key feature, Zoho Projects also acts as an internal social network, allowing users to post statuses that are accessible on others’ feeds.
 File attachments (Both local and Google Drive/Dropbox) are allowed in this tool.
-All the tasks, due dates and milestones are automatically included in the ‘Calendar’ section of your account.
+All the tasks, due dates, and milestones are automatically included in the ‘Calendar’ section of your account.

-- Notes: Notes could be considered just like a task in a project.
-You can create new tasks, to-do lists, add doodles, attach files or anything you can think of to a Note on Evernote.
+Notebooks are collections of Notes and similar tasks could be shared in such notebooks.
+These Notebooks could also be shared with other team members.
+On the other hand, Notes could be considered just like a task in a project.
+You can create new tasks, to-do lists, add doodles, attach files, or anything you can think of to a Note on Evernote.

 While all of these features definitely make Evernote a great app for personal task management, many argue against its being able to replace team management.
 That is where Evernote’s third-party integrations come into play.
 LiveMinutes is a third-party integration for Evernote that allows team members to simultaneously work on a Note or Project by collaborating seamlessly.

-Up and until now we’ve been talking about generalized tools for team project management and collaborations.
-But for design teams, the above mentioned tools might not satisfy their hunger for building things better.
-Invision app is a prototyping and collaboration tool for designers.
-Some of its key features after starting a new design project are listed here:
+Up until now, we’ve been talking about generalized software for team project management and collaborations.
+But for design teams, the above-mentioned tools might not satisfy their hunger for building things better.
+The InVision app is a prototyping and collaboration tool for designers.
+Some of its key features after starting a new design project are Preview Mode, Assets, Hotspots, Comments, and Revision History.